When you hire a service through links on this page, we may earn a small commission. But our reviews are based on objective research. Why trust us?

-Locations | Service Options | Contact Info | Methodology
+Locations | Service options | Contact info | Methodology

-Our Rating: Colonial Van Lines | ||
+Our Rating: Colonial Van Lines

 Bottom line: Colonial Van Lines wouldn’t be our first choice for movers.
-It gets more negative reviews and formal complaints than other big moving companies.
-And it doesn’t offer enough value for us to look past those problems.
+It gets more negative reviews and formal complaints than other big moving companies (this hasn’t changed in our analysis for 2024).
+To be fair, lots of customers report having a good experience, but it’s hard to overlook the high volume of Better Business Bureau complaints.
 If you want better options, check out other long-distance moving companies that have higher ratings.

 Colonial Van Lines: In-Depth Breakdown